What Does It Mean When Someone Goes Quiet? The Hidden Power of Silence

 When we stop filling every space with words, we begin to hear the quiet music within ourselves.
 And that is where true understanding begins.

-People Also Ask: Understanding Silence
+People Also Ask

-Why do people suddenly go quiet?
+Why do people go silent during emotional situations?

 Why do some people prefer silence over talking?